Certification First Steps

 There are several relevant Questionnaires dependent on your focus of operation: document Organic Management Plan (856 KB) (Primary Production), pdf Organic Handling Plan (103 KB) (Manufacturing & Distribution), pdf Organic Handling Plan (98 KB) (Input Manufacturing), pdf Trader Questionnaire (36 KB) (Retail) or pdf Trader Questionnaire (33 KB) (Market).

-Upon receipt of your application and questionnaire, you will receive a letter of confirmation from NASAA, naming an inspector who has been allocated to inspect your operation.
-Inspections are subcontracted to a wide network of professional, independent and NASAA-trained organic inspectors spread across Australia and South East Asia.
+Upon receipt of your application and questionnaire, you will receive a letter of confirmation from NCO, naming an inspector who has been allocated to inspect your operation.
+Inspections are subcontracted to a wide network of professional, independent and NCO trained organic inspectors spread across Australia and South East Asia.

 The inspection will include a physical look at the operation, as well as a review of all record-keeping.
 The inspector may take soil or tissue samples for chemical/residue analysis and will note issues such as how you manage your operation in accordance with the Standards and any contamination risks or other potential problems.